Continuous N\'{e}el-VBS Quantum Phase Transition in Non-Local one-dimensional systems with SO(3) Symmetry

 Our goal is to study the edge states when the bulk undergoes a disorder-order quantum phase transition, and the disordered phase of the bulk phase diagram is the AKLT state.
 The quantum critical fluctuation in the bulk may affect the edge of the AKLT state.
 To study the interplay between the topologically protected edge states, and the quantum critical modes, we adopt the ``two layer" picture used in Ref.~\cite{boundary2020}: in layer-1, the system remains a gapped AKLT state in the bulk with solid edge states described by Eq.~\ref{H} and Eq.~\ref{H0}; in layer-2 the system undergoes a phase transition between an ordinary {\it trivial} disordered phase and an ordered phase.
 These two systems are glued together at the boundary.
+We have used the common wisdom that the transition between the SPT phase and the ordered phase is generically in the same universality class as the transition between an ordinary disordered phase and an ordered phase~\footnote{This statement can be inferred based on the observation that, the topological effects of many of the SPT states can be captured by a nonlinear Sigma model plus a topological $\Theta-$term at $\Theta = 2\pi$~\cite{senthilashvin,xu3dspt}.
+The $\Theta=2\pi$ topological term reduces precisely to a boundary term, and we do not expect this topological term to change the bulk universality class.}.
 We will discuss two kinds of ordered phases: an $\SO(3)$ antiferromagnetic order, and an Ising-like VBS order that spontaneously breaks $T_x$, assuming the boundary is at $y = 0$.
 In the bulk the two disorder-order transitions under discussion correspond to the three dimensional ($3D$) $\SO(3)$ and Ising Wilson-Fisher transitions respectively, which can be studied through a standard $\epsilon = 4 - D$ expansion, where $D = 2+1$ is the space-time dimension in the bulk.
+We only extend the bulk dimensionality of layer-2 to $3 - \epsilon$ spatial dimensions, while the layer-1 still has a two-dimensional bulk and one-dimensional boundary.